MediciHouse07/Learning_Records/Book_Realanalysis1.md

 2023/04/21

+- understand image and inverse image

+2023/04/21

 - understand function, a function is a set as well, there are some cartetian product might not satisfy the mapping defined in the function, and set f is called the graph of the function sometimes

+# 15/282

+2023/04/21

+- direct image, image
+- reverse image
+- hold for reverse image but not direct image
+- try to prove 0.3.15 proposition, but didn't get it